 Who loves a fun family day?
 Me!
 In my eyes, there is nothing better!
 Today, I’m going to show you how to make a vision board.
 It’s a good activity to do with your family or friends!

-Most every Sunday, our three sons, daughter-in-law, girlfriends and grandbaby, spend the day at our house.
+Most every Sunday, our three sons, daughter-in-laws, and grandbaby, spend the day at our house.
 I love those days.
 They are always spent doing something fun….and did I mention, eating?

 Next Sunday, we will spend part of the day creating vision boards.

 Do you know what a vision board is?

 A vision board is basically a collage of images and words representing a person’s wishes or goals.
 It is a tool you create to help keep you motivated to achieve those goals.